DIZO - the first brand in the realme TechLife Ecosystem announces its global launch

-Built around the mission to offer Smart Tech Life for Every Different You, DIZO along with realme, is committed to bring the best of both the brands to its consumers.
+Built around the mission to offer a Smart Tech Life for Every Different You, DIZO along with realme is committed to bringing the best of both brands to its consumers.
 In fact, DIZO has unflinching support from realme around three key aspects - Industrial Design, Supply Chain and AIoT experience that works perfectly with realme Link.

 Congratulating the DIZO team, Madhav Sheth, Vice President, realme and Chief Executive Officer, realme India and Europe said, "This is a momentous occasion as DIZO goes live with its mission to offer innovative and diversified AIoT solutions to its consumers.
 The new brand will enable consumers to experience a smart, efficient, and interconnected life.
 Being the first brand in the realme TechLife ecosystem, I am very excited to tell you that DIZO already has great products in the pipeline to offer to its consumers.
 We wish DIZO good luck and look forward to its success."